Radial Tires Provide This Forklift With the Right Amount of Durability and Performance

 Bias Tire: Not Tough Enough

-Bias tires are popular in applications such as working in a sawmill thanks to their inexpensive upfront cost and was the first type of tire the sawmill tried on their forklift.
+Bias tires are popular in applications such as working in a sawmill thanks to their inexpensive upfront cost and were the first type of tire the sawmill tried on their forklift.
 Let’s just say the results were underwhelming.
 The tires were removed after approximately 1,100 hours of service when the non-skid depth (NSD) in the center of the tire reached zero with the inner and outer shoulders of the tire showing minimal NSD—five and six—as well.
 Crunching the numbers, the projected lifespan of our competitor’s bias tires tested is between 1,100 and 1,200 hours.

 Solid Tires: Didn’t Make the Cut